 What about lender approval?

 VA loans are backed by the government which allows individual lenders to offer competitive interest rates.
-But military buyers must also meet the eligibility guidelines set by an individual lender.
+But military buyers must also meet the eligibility requirements set by an individual lender.
 Lenders will generally employ more lenient credit standards for VA loan applicants, since a portion of every VA loan is guaranteed by the government.

 How does this leniency translate into usable guidelines for your buyers?
 Most VA lenders favor debt-to-income ratios below 41 and require a credit score of at least 620, but don’t let shaky credit discourage your borrowers.
 Two years of consistent employment is ideal, although flexibility is certainly warranted in some cases.

 Consider VA loan preapproval for your clients

-Every buyer is certainly different, with unique strengths and weaknesses.
+Every buyer is certainly different, with unique credit histories, financial profiles and service experience.
 Encourage your buyers to take a closer look at their particular qualifications through VA loan preapproval.
 Preapproval helps buyers identify and remedy any eligibility problems, and is a great supplement to any purchase offer.

-For more information regarding VA loan preapproval or eligibility requirements, contact Veterans United Home Loans at 855-870-8845.
+For more information regarding VA loan preapproval or eligibility requirements, contact Veterans United Home Loans at 855-524-7279.
 You can also check out this helpful guide on the overall loan process including eligibility and learn how you can be a VA-savvy agent for any of your future military homebuyers.